telerik/teststudio-docs/docs/automated-tests/test-lists/test-list-execution.md

 ## Recording of Test List Execution

-Observing the test list execution usually turns out to be helpful to understand what caused the faulure.
+Observing the test list execution usually turns out to be helpful to understand what caused the failure.
 Of course, there is no way to always keep an eye on the execution.
 The test list execution recording feature of Test Studio, though, allows you to capture the desktop.
-You can choose between disabled screeen recording and enabled always or on failure only.
+You can choose between disabled screen recording and enabled always or on failure only.

 ![Screen recording Settings][4]